-- 501.1 Scope.
-This chapter shall govern the design, construction and installation of mechanical exhaust systems, including dust, stock and refuse conveyor systems, exhaust systems serving commercial cooking appliances and energy recovery ventilation systems. - 501.2 Outdoor discharge.
-The air removed by every mechanical exhaust system shall be discharged outdoors at a point where it will not cause a nuisance and from which it cannot again be readily drawn in by a ventilating system.
+501.1 Scope.
+This chapter shall govern the design, construction and installation of mechanical exhaust systems, including dust, stock and refuse conveyor systems, exhaust systems serving commercial cooking appliances and energy recovery ventilation systems.

+501.2 Exhaust discharge.
+The air removed by every mechanical exhaust system shall be discharged outdoors at a point where it will not cause a nuisance and not less than the distances specified in Section 501.2.1.
+The air shall be discharged to a location from which it cannot again be readily drawn in by a ventilating system.
 Air shall not be exhausted into an attic or crawl space.